zopefoundation/z3c.traverser/src/z3c/traverser/README.txt

     NotFound: Object: <Content object at ...>, name: 'something else'

-All of the above traversers with exception of the `ContainerTraverserPlugin` are realizations of the abstract `NameTraverserPlugin` class.
+All of the above traversers with exception of the `ContainerTraverserPlugin` are implementation of the abstract `NameTraverserPlugin` class.
 Name traversers are traversers that can resolve one particular name.
 By using the abstract `NameTraverserPlugin` class, all of the traverser boilerplate can be avoided.
 Here is a simple example that always returns a specific value for a